Fix guide

 Does Microsoft 365 SPF alignment work automatically?

-Yes if you include include:spf.protection.outlook.com in your SPF record and your From: domain matches your M365 domain.
+Yes when SPF lists Outlook’s include and your From: domain matches the tenant domain.

 How do I verify M365 DMARC alignment is working?